GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-14 16:15:16 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-14 19:53:52 IST

 Current Weather in Coimbatore:
-Temperature: 36.88 °C
+Temperature: 33.88 °C
-Condition: few clouds
+Condition: haze